FortiGate

 There are three ways to block/disable QUIC:

-Method 2: Block QUIC using Application Control
+Method 2: Block QUIC using Application Control.

-Method 3: Block QUIC using firewall policy.
+Method 3: Block QUIC using a firewall policy.